Bryce Aron: 2024

-Aron moved to America, joining Andretti Global to race in the 2024 Indy NXT Championship.
+Aron moved to America in 2024, joining Andretti Global to race in the Indy NXT Championship.
 Aron scored podium finishes at both WeatherTech Laguna Seca Raceway and Portland International Raceway.
 During the second half of the season, Aron outscored his Andretti teammates with the exception of series champion Louis Foster.

 2025

-Aron moved to the 9 car for Chip Ganassi Racing, for his second season in Indy NXT.
-Aron finished the season with strong results including a top 5 at the Milwaukee Mile.
+Aron moved to the No. 9 car for Chip Ganassi Racing, for his second season in Indy NXT.
+Aron finished the season with strong results including a top-five at the Milwaukee Mile.

+2026

+Aron will continue with Chip Ganassi Racing in 2026.

+Formula E

+In March 2026, Aron joined Jaguar TCS Racing to participate in the Formula E rookie test at the 2026 Madrid ePrix.

 Sportscar racing career

 IMSA SportsCar Championship

 In January 2025, it was announced that Aron would be making his sports car racing debut in the IMSA WeatherTech SportsCar Championship for the 24 Hours of Daytona, racing in the GTP class, with JDC-Miller Motorsports in the Porsche 963 Hypercar, alongside teammates Gianmaria Bruni, Tijmen van der Helm, and Pascal Wehrlein.
+Aron finished sixth overall on his GTP debut.